hkiyomaru/neuraltalk-server/README.md

 $ python neuralTalkServer.py
 ```

-If you'd like to run without using GPU,
+If you would like to run without using GPU,

 ```
 $ python neuralTalkServer.py -gpuid -1